-MACRA will affect more than 50 percent of all physicians and requires strategic, large-scale decisions over the next 10 years.
-MACRA reflects the policy objectives of:
+MACRA will affect more than half of doctors and requires strategic, large-scale decisions over the next 10 years on policy objectives of:

-Physicians and group practices are asking important questions as they prepare for MACRA:
+Physicians and group practices should ask three important questions as they prepare for MACRA:

-- Which path to MACRA path is best for our organization today and in the future?
+- Which MACRA path is best for our organization today and in the future?

 - Which quality metrics and risk/reward variables are appropriate?